In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 and refresh_token and send a POST request with the data to the Webex access_token request location:

-The code following what you just pasted prints out the results and use the new access token to query the
+The code following what you just pasted prints out the results and uses the new access token to query the

 Run and Debug button in the left column.